severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 2/Act 4, Scene 2.md

 ==98==O gross and miserable ignorance!

 **CADE.**
 ==99==Nay, answer if you can.
 The Frenchmen are our enemies.
-Go to then, I ask but this: can he that speaks with the tongue of an enemy be a good counsellor, or no?
+Go to then, I ask but this: can he that speaks with the tongue of an enemy be a good counselor, or no?

 **ALL.**
 ==100==No, no, and therefore we’ll have his head.